axemclion/jquery-indexeddb/docs/README.md

 ``` javascript
 var objectStore = $.indexedDB("database_name").objectStore("objectStoreName", /* Optional */ mode );
 ```

+The `mode` parameter defaults to READ_WRITE and is similar to the `mode` parameter specified during a `transaction`.

+As a convenience method, if the `mode` is set to `true` (instead of 0 or 1), an object store is created if it does not exist.
+Internally, the database is closed and opened with a higher version to trigger the version transaction where the object store can be created.

 <a name = "crud"/>
 The above expression internally creates a transaction for this object store.
 The `mode` parameter is optional and similar to the [mode parameter] (#transactionMode) in transactions.
 The CRUD methods on the object store are